 - Large financial services company in New York Attorney General investigation of possible securities laws and Martin Act violations.

-- Lead trial counsel in multi-billion dollar securities fraud class action resulting in very favorable settlement for client on eve of trial.
+- Lead trial counsel for leading financial services company in multi-billion dollar securities fraud class action resulting in very favorable settlement for client on eve of trial.

 - Global manufacturing company in an SEC investigation into possible FCPA violations.